 B. Conduct a Community Exploratory Visit

 All potential applicants must conduct an exploratory visit to the community in which they are hoping to establish their business.
 During the exploratory visit, the prospective EI Regional Pilot candidate is expected to present a business proposal to the community representative.
 The purpose of the visit is to obtain a community referral, which is a requirement to register to the BC PNP's EI Regional Pilot.

 Business proposal and referral request

 Ineligible businesses include bed and breakfasts, hobby farms and home-based business, real estate development /brokerage, insurance or business brokerage.
-A complete list of BC PNP EI Regional Pilot ineligible businesses will be available in early 2019.

 For the community referral, the applicant must: